Gonzz-96/frontend-masters-react-courses/tools_instructions.md

 - Run the command: `npm install -D cross-env`
 - Add this line to the `package.json` file: `"dev:mock": "cross-env PET_MOCK=mock npm run dev"`

+## Adding Reach Router

+There are like 3 options of routers for react: `React Router`, `Reach Router` and `NaVi Router`.

+We are going to use `Reach Router` beacuse it handles a lot of accessibility issues for us (unlike `React Router` that doesn't help at all). :)

+- Install